 a total appraisal of quantity and quality of previous university studies; and

-a letter of motivation (1 page), including information on previous education, work and other experience.
+a statement of purpose (1 page) including information on previous education, work and other experience.

 The Student Portal provides logged-on students access to course and programme pages, study results, e-transcripts, information from the student unions, file area, webmail, and more.
 In order to log on, you must have applied for a student account.
 The course and programme pages in the Student Portal can be seen without being logged on here.
 The pages contain basic information plus those features that the department has chosen to make accessible.